 | Evening | Astacolor Flakes or a mixed rotation food | Small second portion |

-Fishkeepers often rotate it with foods that emphasise vegetable matter, insect protein, or higher-density granules.
+Fishkeepers often rotate it with foods that emphasise vegetable matter, insect protein or higher-density granules.
 For example, you can alternate with Spirulina Granulat for herbivorous support, Insect Menu Granules S for protein variety, or Kirysek Granules for smaller tropical species.

-As with any flake, the exact value comes from how it fits into your full feeding plan.
-If you keep discus or angelfish, use Astacolor as one part of a varied menu that may also include frozen foods, soft granules, and occasional tablets.
+As with any flake, the real value comes from how it fits into your full feeding plan.
+If you keep discus or angelfish, use Astacolor as one part of a varied menu that may also include frozen foods, soft granules and occasional tablets.
 If your tank houses omnivorous community fish, rotating with a broad-spectrum food such as Vitality & Color Flakes can help diversify intake while keeping colour support in the schedule.

 | Feature | Astacolor Flakes | Standard Tropical Flake |